-The field of stem cell research has been developing during the last decade and is now one of the fastest growing areas of biotechnology.
+The fields of stem cell research and therapy are among the fastest growing areas of biotechnology.

-Stem cells can be harvested from an established tissue (adult stem cell) or from the blood of the umbilical cord and these sources, for many, create no specific ethical dilemma.
+Stem cells can be harvested from established tissue (adult stem cells) or from the blood of the placenta via the umbilical cord.
+These sources may create no specific ethical dilemmas.

-Some legislatures have prohibited obtaining and using embryonic stem cells.
-Others have allowed using so-called spare or excess embryos from assisted reproduction cycles for research purposes, but often the production of embryos solely for research purposes is prohibited.
-Many jurisdictions have no specific legislative provisions with respect to embryonic stem cells.
+Some jurisdictions have prohibited using embryonic stem cells.
+Others have allowed using so-called “spare or excess embryos” from assisted reproduction procedures for research purposes, but the production of embryos solely for research purposes may be prohibited.
+Other jurisdictions have no specific laws or regulations with respect to embryonic stem cells.

-The basis of legal and ethical consideration is that human embryos have a specific and special ethical status.
-This has generated debate amongst ethicists, philosophers, clinicians, scientists, health workers, the public and legislators.
+Human embryos are considered by some people to have a specific and special ethical status.
+This has generated debate amongst ethicists, philosophers, theologians, clinicians, scientists, health workers, the public and legislators.

-Some assisted reproductive technology, specifically in vitro fertilisation, involves the production of embryos outside of the human body.
-In many cases not all of these are needed to achieve pregnancies.
-Those not used, so called “spare or excess embryos”, may be donated for the treatment of others or for research or stored for some time and then destroyed.
+In vitro fertilisation involves the production of embryos outside of the human body.
+In many cases, some of the embryos are not used to achieve pregnancies.
+Those not used may be donated for the treatment of others, or for research, or stored for some time and then destroyed.

-Stem cells can be used to conduct research into human disease and basic developmental biology, human physiology and disease pathogenesis.
+Stem cells can be used to conduct research into basic developmental biology, human physiology and disease pathogenesis.
 There are many current research programs investigating the use of stem cells to treat human disease.
 Adult stem cell therapies, including using bone marrow, cord blood or blood-derived stem cells for transplantation, include several important and well-validated clinical advances.
-In contrast, clinical studies have not yet validated the use of stem cells in therapy, the potential for therapeutic use in the future has been widely acknowledged by members of the medical and scientific community.
+In contrast, clinical studies have not yet validated the use of embryonic stem cells in therapy.

-Public views of stem cell research are at least as varied as those of doctors and scientists.
-Much public debate centres on concerns of abuse of the technology and the potential for harm in recipients, and specific concerns continue to be raised about the use of embryos.
+Public views of stem cell research are as varied as those of doctors and scientists.
+Much public debate centers on concerns of abuse of the technology and the potential for harm in recipients, and specific concerns continue to be raised about the use of embryos.
 Investigational stem cell products also may pose unique risks, including unknown long-term health effects such as mutations.

-Regulation according to established ethical principles is likely to alleviate concerns for many members of the public, especially if associated with careful and credible policing of the regulations.
+Adoption of laws in accordance with established ethical principles is likely to alleviate concerns for many members of the public, especially if such laws are carefully and credibly monitored and enforced.

-All research on stem cells, regardless of their origin, must be carried out according to established ethical principles and with appropriate informed consent.
+- All research on stem cells, regardless of stem cell type, must be carried out according to established ethical principles and with appropriate informed consent.
 Both established and proposed laws must conform to these principles to avoid confusion or conflicts between law and ethics.

-The ethical principles should, where possible, follow international agreement.
-Recognising that different groups have widely varying views on the use, especially, of embryonic stem cells, these principles should be drafted to allow different jurisdictions to limit their allowed levels of research as locally appropriate.
+- The ethical principles should, where possible, follow international agreements.
+Recognising that different groups have widely varying views on the use of specific stem cell types, these principles should be drafted with enough flexibility to allow different jurisdictions to appropriately regulate levels of research.